A Few Minutes with Toronto Comedian/Actor Yaw Attuah

-We had the pleasure of catching up with Toronto Comedian/actor/writer Yaw Attuah.
-We asked him a few questions about who he is and what he does best.
+We had the pleasure of catching up with Toronto Comedian/actor/writer Yaw Attuah to ask him a few questions about who he is and what he does best.

 How would you describe your comedy style?